Data as a Service (DaaS): What is it & How Will it Help You Scale?

 How can Data as a Service be used in business?

-Do you want to know how you can use Data as a Service in business?
+Would you like to know how you can use Data as a Service in business?

 Data as a Service (DaaS) can be employed in numerous business applications.
 Let’s have a look at the use cases: